rsnpj/notes-site/notes/Year_2/Software_Engineering/Measurement_and_Evaluation/Empirical_Studies.md

 and systematic way, so that we can seek patterns in the data and generalise what these imply for a wider population than our sample

-Typically used for two purposes:
+Typically, used for two purposes:

 -   **Experimental**: To assess the impact of some intervention